 - a.
-A detailed masterplan, informed by ongoing engagement with the community, and part of an overall masterplan that includes allocated site WLP 5.2 of the Waveney Local Plan, should be prepared and submitted as part of any full or outline planning application.
+A detailed masterplan, informed by ongoing engagement with the community and identifying the relationship with allocated site WLP 5.2 of the Waveney Local Plan, should be prepared and submitted as part of any full or outline planning application.
 Design codes will be required for the whole site. - b.
 The site will be developed at a density of approximately 20-25 dwellings per hectare. - c.
 At least 10% of plots will be set aside for those wishing to build their own home unless a lower local demand can be shown. - d.
-Dwellings of three bedrooms or fewer.
-Exceptions to this will need to be fully justified. - e.
-Vehicular access should be from St Johns Hill if possible, via the site allocated in the Waveney Local Plan as Policy WLP5.2. - f.
-One hectare of open space should be provided on site for informal recreation and habitat enhancement. - g.
-Natural features on the site such as trees and hedgerows should be retained where possible and incorporated into the layout of the development. - h.
-A landscape belt should be provided along the southern edge of the site. - i.
-Pedestrian and cycle routes should be provided that link with the existing residential development to the north if possible and Public Right of Way on the eastern boundary, the allocated site to the east (WLP 5.2 of the Waveney Local Plan), and the Green Corridor going north (see Policy ENV1 and Figure 6). - j.
-The existing informal dog-walking route on the site should be incorporated if possible into the design and layout. - k.
-Any planning application is to be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork if necessary that should consider community enagagement, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts. - 1.
+Vehicular access should be from St Johns Road, via the site allocated in the Waveney Local Plan as Policy WLP5.2. - e.
+One hectare of open space should be provided on site for informal recreation and habitat enhancement. - f.
+Natural features on the site such as trees and hedgerows should be retained where possible and incorporated into the layout of the development. - g.
+A landscape belt should be provided along the southern edge of the site.

+- h.
+Pedestrian and cycle routes should be provided that link with the existing residential development to the north if possible and Public Right of Way on the eastern boundary, the allocated site to the east (WLP 5.2 of the Waveney Local Plan), and the Green Corridor going north (see Policy ENV1 and Figure 6). - i.
+The existing informal dog-walking route on the site should be incorporated if possible into the design and layout. - j.
+Any planning application is to be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork if necessary that should consider community enagagement, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts. - k.
 A Landscape and Ecological Management Plan will be required as part of any planning application.
 This will need to demonstrate a significant net gain in biodiversity of at least 10%.
 It will also need to demonstrate how the development is integrated into the wider landscape through the design of the buildings, the layout, and use of landscaping/ vegetation.
-The strategy will need to identify and preserve any important key views.

-- m.
-Any planning application is to be accompanied by a Site-Specific Flood Risk Assessment and drainage strategy, incorporating sustainable drainage principles if shown to be possible, as well as a transport statement or assessment. - n.
-An assessment of the impact on heritage assets will be required as part of any planning application in view of the proximity of the listed Manor Farmhouse. - o.
-The layout and design will need to promote self-enforcing traffic speeds that do not exceed 20mph on the site. - p.
-Any planning application should be supported by evidence which assesses the quantity and quality of sand and gravel resources within the site in order to determine whether it is practical to make use of resources on site, in accordance with the Suffolk Minerals and Waste Local Plan. - q.
+The strategy will need to identify and preserve any important key views. - l.
+Any planning application is to be accompanied by a Site-Specific Flood Risk Assessment and drainage strategy, incorporating sustainable drainage principles if shown to be possible. - m.
+An assessment of the impact on heritage assets will be required as part of any planning application in view of the proximity of the listed Manor Farmhouse. - n.
+The layout and design will need to promote self-enforcing traffic speeds that do not exceed 20mph on the site. - o.
+Any planning application should be supported by evidence which assesses the quantity and quality of sand and gravel resources within the site in order to determine whether it is practical to make use of resources on site, in accordance with the Suffolk Minerals and Waste Local Plan. - p.
 Any proposal will need to demonstrate that it does not prevent future expansion of the High School.